Brauer pairs for splendid Rickard equivalences: Trivial source rings, -permutation equivalences, and splendid Rickard equivalences

 Since $A$ is indecomposable as an $(A,A)$-bimodule, the Krull-Schmidt theorem in $K^b({}_A\mathrm{mod}_A)$ implies that there is a unique pair $(i,j)$ such that $C_i\otimes_B C_j^* \simeq A$ and $C_k\otimes_B C_l^*\simeq 0$ for all $(k,l) \neq (i,j)$.
 Thus, if $i \neq j$, then $C_k\otimes_B C_k^* \simeq 0$ for all $k=1,\ldots, n$ which forces $C_k\simeq 0$ by Lemma~\ref{lem:contractible tensor product of complexes}.
 This implies that $C\simeq 0$, which is a contradiction.
 We conclude that $C_i\otimes_B C_i^* \simeq A$ and $C_k\simeq 0$ for all $k\neq i$.
 Thus, $C\simeq C_i$ is indecomposable in $K^b({}_{A}\mathbf{mod}_B)$.
 Using the other homotopy equivalence, we also obtain that $B\simeq C^*\otimes_A C = C_i^*\otimes_A C_i$ so that $C_i$ is a splendid Rickard equivalence for $A$ and $B$. \end{proof}

-The notion of a ``splendid'' (\textbf{spl}it \textbf{end}omorphism two-sided tilting complex \textbf{i}nduced from \textbf{d}iagonal subgroups) Rickard complex is due to Jeremy Rickard.
-In Rickard's paper \cite{Ri96} such complexes are referred to as splendid equivalences, however the nomenclature ``Rickard complex'' had been used even prior to the publishing of \cite{Ri96}, see for instance \cite{Br93}.
-Rickard's original definition assumed that $G$ and $H$ shared a common Sylow $p$-subgroup, and that the vertices of the modules in a splendid Rickard complex are contained inside the diagonal subgroup generated by the common Sylow.
+Historically, the notion of a ``splendid'' (\textbf{SPL}it \textbf{END}omorphism two-sided tilting complex \textbf{I}nduced from \textbf{D}iagonal subgroups) Rickard equivalence is due to Rickard, and was additionally communicated by Brou\'e.
+In Rickard's paper \cite{Ri96} such complexes are referred to as ``splendid equivalences,'' and the nomenclature ``Rickard complex'' was commonly used prior to refer to two-sided tilting complexes (see \cite{Br93} for example, in which Rickard's original definition also appears) due to his landmark paper \cite{R91}.
+Rickard's original definition assumed that $G$ and $H$ shared a common Sylow $p$-subgroup, and that the vertices of the modules in a splendid Rickard equivalence are contained inside the diagonal subgroup generated by the common Sylow.
 We remove that assumption here, instead asserting only that the modules are twisted diagonal.

 Rickard proved that under his original definition, in order for a complex between two \emph{blocks} to induce a splendid equivalence, it is sufficient for only one of the homotopy equivalences to be satisfied.
 This argument extends to the more general definition given here.
 Note that the following result assumes $A$ and $B$ are single blocks, but the statement and argument can be modified to work for sums of blocks as well.